- That '70s Show:

 - An episode of Drake & Josh reveals that Megan has her own web show.
 Megan was played by Miranda Cosgrove which is pretty funny considering what her next TV show would be.

 - They even foreshadow this at the movie theater at which Josh works in a late episode with a movie titled "Now She's Carly."
 Most of the movie titles they put up are joke titles and parodies that you won't notice unless you watch again, or pause it.
-It seems like another stupid and failed joke titled, but becomes pretty funny if you see this episode now that Drake & Josh is off the air and iCarly is in full swing.

 - Bill Grundy's notorious interview with the Sex Pistols caused widespread public outrage in 1976, when it set a record for televised profanity.
 Now in the 21st century, it comes across as funny, as do the newspaper headlines that followed.